Shimon Peres: Minister of Regional Cooperation (1999–2001)

-Minister of Foreign Affairs in a Likud-led grand coalition government (2001–2002)
+Minister of Foreign Affairs (2001–2002)

-Following Ehud Barak's defeat by Ariel Sharon in the 2001 direct election for prime minister, Peres made yet another comeback.
-He led helped Labor into a grand coalition unity government with Sharon's Likud (the Twenty-ninth government of Israel) and secured the post of foreign minister.
-The formal leadership of the party passed to Binyamin Ben-Eliezer, and in 2002 to Mayor of Haifa Amram Mitzna.
-Peres was much criticized on the left for clinging to his position as foreign minister in a government that was not seen as advancing the peace process, despite his own dovish stance.
-He left this office only when Labor resigned from the government in advance of the 2003 Knesset election.

-Labor in opposition (2002–2005)
+Following Barak's defeat by Ariel Sharon in the 2001 direct election for prime minister, Peres made yet another comeback.
+He helped with bringing Labor into a grand coalition unity government with Sharon's Likud (the Twenty-ninth government of Israel) and secured himself the post of foreign minister.
+In 2001, formal leadership of Labor passed to Binyamin Ben-Eliezer, and in 2002 it was passed to Amram Mitzna.
+Peres grew to be heavily criticized by many on the left, who accused him of clinging to his position as foreign minister in a government that was not seen as advancing the peace process.
+Left critics accused Peres of not acting in accordance with his own dovish stance.
+Peres resigned from his post as foreign minister when Labor left the unity government in advance of the 2003 Knesset election.
+Labor's departure from the unity government placed Labor in the opposition ahead of the 2003 Knesset election.

-Peres left his post as foreign minister following Labor's 2002 exit from the unity government.
-Labor's departure from the unity government had placed Labor in the opposition.
+Interim Labor Party leader (2003–2005)

 After the Labor Party suffered a crushing defeat in the 2003 Knesset election while under the leadership of Mitzna, Peres was made interim leader of the party on 19 June 2003.

-Vice Prime Minister in a Likud-led grand coalition government (2005)
+Vice Prime Minister (2005)

 Peres led the Labor Party into a coalition with Sharon once more, reaching an agreement the end of 2004, and entering the party into the thirtieth government of Israel in January 2005.
 This came after the Sharon's support of "disengagement" from Gaza presented a diplomatic program that Labor could support.
 Sharon made Peres vice prime minister.

 As interim party leader, Peres favored putting off the elections for as long as possible.
 He claimed that an early election would jeopardize both the September 2005 Gaza withdrawal plan and the standing of the party in a national unity government with Sharon.
 However, the majority pushed for an earlier date, as younger members of the party, among them Amir Peretz, Ophir Pines-Paz and Isaac Herzog, overtook established leaders such as Binyamin Ben-Eliezer and Haim Ramon in the party ballot to divide up government portfolios.